 “I won’t ask you to come forth for this is a touchy subject for you; at the moment, anyway.
 You must focus on understanding exactly what your premonition is telling you.
 Perhaps letting go of your fear will reveal what it is that has been so daunting.
 Your emotions aren’t playing well for you or your wife.”

 Jessica gets behind the wheel.
 Her eyes follow the groups and couples leaving, all of them with a renewed sense of wonder.
 “I know -I know she was talking about us.
 Right?”

 Barry concurs with facial expressions and a crooked smile.
-“Let’s fire that psychiatrist.”
+“Let’s fire that psychiatrist," he says.

 “Warm milk?
 “Jessica asks, grabbing the gallon from the refrigerator.
 “Anything that could be helpful for you to be, you know, relaxed.”

-“Oh, baby”, Barry boasts, “That’s the best idea you’ve had all day.”
+“Oh, baby," Barry boasts, “That’s the best idea you’ve had all day.”
 He grabs Jessica and puts his hand behind her head, pulling hair from her face.
-“Let’s both relax, my love,” he whispers before carrying her to their room.
+“Let’s both relax,” he whispers before carrying her to their room.

 Barry wakes up, the clock reads 3:33.
 The air is noticeably moving about his limbs as he walks around the bed to kiss his wife’s forehead.
 He watches the window for no reason, though looking through its pane rapidly changes his state of mind.
 Something supernatural wraps around his legs, giving him new strength.